 “Not so fast!”
 The Timekeeper roared.
 He whirled his staff in figure eights, weaving a pair of flame-lined rings to either side of him.
 Within each ring, blue-green circles began to flash in rapid time.
 The circles became increasingly bright, lighting Dissona with muted reflections.

 “Leave them be, Dissona!”
-The Timekeeper cried.
+The Timekeeper cred.
 “As a sworn ally of the Enochian Order, as a designate agent of the Celestine Paladin, I command you to LEAVE THEM BE!”